Advertisement

 Our editors handpick everything we recommend.
 We may receive revenue for sharing this content or when you shop through our links.
 Read more here

 When it comes to bedding, the safe bet has long been solid, minimalist neutrals.
-But in 2026, the tides have turned toward something with a little more pizzazz: linear patterns.
+But the tides have turned toward something with a little more pizzazz: linear patterns.

 Advertisement

 If the idea of styling striped bedding triggers a bit of design anxiety, you aren’t alone.
 It’s a choice that often requires a distinct departure from our ‘safe zone.’
-Yet, introducing stripes is much easier than you’d think (especially when you’re making the most of this year’s EOFY sales).
+Yet, introducing stripes is much easier than you’d think.

 From rich berry hues to sophisticated chocolate tones, the secret lies not in rewriting your room’s entire script, but in understanding stripe weights and complementary palettes.
 Whether you are a colour maximalist or a die-hard neutral devotee, here is how to make the season’s biggest bedding trend work for your space.